matter-labs/zksync-web-era-docs/docs/api/hardhat/hardhat-zksync-upgradable.md

 ::: warning Overview
 - This plugin is still in alpha.
-- The plugin supports transparent upgradable proxies and beacon proxies.
+- The plugin supports transparent upgradable proxies, uups proxies and beacon proxies.
-- UUPS proxies are not supported yet.
 - Proxy upgrade validations are not supported yet.
 :::